linux-xd/vectura/README.md

 ## 🛠️ Prerequisites

-To build and run Vectura, you need a Linux system (Kernel 5.14+ recommended for BTF support) and the Rust dual-toolchain setup.
+To build and run Vectura, you need a Linux system (Kernel 5.8+ recommended for RingBuf support) and the Rust dual-toolchain setup.

 **1. Install Rust Toolchains:**